perseusrealdeal/PerseusDarkMode/README.md

 `Case: Via System`

-To match the system apperance mode call `AppearanceService.processTraitCollectionDidChange(_:)` method in `traitCollectionDidChange(_:)` of the main screen (UIViewController or UIWindow).
+To match the system appearance mode call `AppearanceService.processTraitCollectionDidChange(_:)` method in `traitCollectionDidChange(_:)` of the main screen (UIViewController or UIWindow).
 The sample is below:

 ```swift
 import UIKit